dreamsavior/Better-localStorage/README.md

 ## Event with Namespace
-Better-localStorage package supports name-spaced events, which function similarly to jQuery's event system.
-With name-spaced events, you can add and remove event listeners that are specific to a particular namespace, without affecting other listeners bound to the same event type.
+Better-localStorage package supports namespaced events, which function similarly to jQuery's event system.
+With a namespaced events, you can add and remove event listeners that are specific to a particular namespace, without affecting other listeners bound to the same event type.

 ```js